Sapphirine/Sapphirine-find_people_like_you/README.md

         $sudo service apache2 start
         $cd /DIR/gshell
         $./sysGSuperMgr 6688 10

-    Then open the browers and upload the node and edge to generate graphs
+    Then open the browers and upload the node and edge to generate graphs Then open the browers and upload the node and edge to generate graphs